Thomashighbaugh/dotfiles/README.md

 - Install script
   - Idemponent
   - Unattended Installation/Configuration
-  - Customizable to Your System/Needs
+  - Customizable to Your System/Needs Using TUI Selection Menu
 ## How To

 Brave soul I presume?
 Well lucky you, if you have nothing to do these relatively painless steps on a fresh install of Arch Linux and you are good to go.